descope/python-sdk/README.md

 # You can optionally set your own ID when creating a tenant
 descope_client.mgmt.tenant.create(
     name="My First Tenant",
     id="my-custom-id", # This is optional.
-If omitted self_provisioning_domains=["domain.com"],
+    self_provisioning_domains=["domain.com"],
 )